 Handling holiday pay and overtime in same week

-If you want to know how overtime is calculated when there is a holiday, this part is for you.
+If you want to know how overtime is calculated when there is a holiday (and the employee has said holiday off), this part is for you.
 Under the Fair Labor Standards Act, holiday pay does not count toward an employee’s overtime calculation.

 Why?
 Because the FLSA overtime calculation looks at hours worked.
 Holiday pay as a form of “paid time off” does not count as hours worked since, well, the employee isn’t working.